backstage/backstage/plugins/devtools/README.md

 # DevTools

 Welcome to the DevTools plugin!
+This plugin helps elevate useful information about a Backstage instance through the frontend, which can be helpful for an integrator for troubleshooting, reviewing, and understanding their installation.

 ## Features